JChiaHH/Semantic-Segmentation-Driven-Robot-Inclusivity/dataset_prep_readme.md

 - This README only documents the scripts that are actually present in `dataset_scripts`.
 - The old notes also mention `ply_to_semantic.py`, but that file is not in this repository.
 In this project workflow, you can start labeling directly from `.pcd` in CloudCompare, but the final labeled output must still be exported as `.ply` before running the dataset conversion scripts.

-## Stage 1.
-Label the dataset in CloudCompare
+## Label the dataset in CloudCompare

-Labeling is the first stage.
-Create the semantic labels in CloudCompare before running any of the dataset conversion scripts.
+Create the semantic labels in CloudCompare before running either dataset conversion path.

 ### Install CloudCompare